 Locating Schools of Bluefish

 To find schools of bluefish, find the schools of baitfish.
 Look for points along the beach or a cut in a sandbar where bluefish can more easily ambush and corral a school of baitfish.
 An incoming tide often brings baitfish into the trough along the beach, offering bluefish a great opportunity to push them into a corralling piece of structure.
-This piece of structure could be a point, a jetty, a sandbar, or even the beach.
+Learn to read the beach to find these structures such as a point, a jetty, a sandbar, or even the beach itself.
 Always be on the lookout for birds or commotion on the surface.
 An escaping school of bait fish cannot go beyond the surface, so they are often pushed upwards by bluefish.
 If you see a school of bait fish jumping, know that they don’t do this for fun, but to escape something trying to eat them.
 If you see birds hovering over the water and making dives, there’s probably a school of baitfish being eaten beneath them.